markchadwick/winnepego/README.md

 ![](http://i.imgur.com/SKw1apG.png)

-Winnepego lets your write really fast parsers that work with many different runtimes.
-It's able to parse so quickly by making you, the chum, twiddle their thumbs for dozens of milliseconds at compile time while it transforms your rules into a parser implementation.
+Winnepego lets you write really fast parsers that work with many different rules into a parser implementation.
 Macros.
-What are you going to do?
+What are you going to do? runtimes.
+It's able to parse so quickly by making you, the chump, twiddle your thumbs for dozens of milliseconds at compile time while it transforms your

 Because all the code generation is done at compile time, it means that your parser will be type safe, even if your target runtime does not support such a